 Governor goes “back to the future” with Memphis Megasite push

-Flanked by legislative leaders, Gov. Bill Lee signs – for the second time -a law permitting permitless gun carry at a Middle Tennessee Beretta factory.
+Flanked by legislative leaders, Gov. Bill Lee signs – for the second time -a law permitting permitless gun carry at a Middle Tennessee Beretta factory in June 2021.
 (Photo: Sam Stockard)

 Gov. Bill Lee sent out a press release this week hailing a renewed effort to market the Memphis Regional Megasite in Haywood County and – at long last – build a wastewater line needed to attract a major manufacturer.